awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/view-models.md

 ## Viewing your models \(console\)<a name="view-models-console"></a>

-Perform the steps in the following procedure to view the your project's models in the console\.
+Perform the steps in the following procedure to view your project's models in the console\.

 **To view your models \(console\)**